On Howland time-independent formulation of CP-divisible quantum evolutions: Introduction

 This paper is structured as follows: in Section \ref{sect:OpenQuantumSystems} we provide a concise recollection of most important results regarding CP-divisible dynamics of $d$-dimensional open quantum systems with periodically modulated Hamiltonian, preceded by short introduction to Floquet theory.
-In Section \ref{sect:SambeFloquet} we present a formal construction of the time-independent formalism for CP-divisible systems.
-Starting with analysis of Banach space-valued Fourier series, we construct the generalized space of states and appropriate representations of algebra of bounded operators.
-Finally, we derive generalized CP-divisible quantum dynamical semigroup in Section \ref{subsect:MEinSspace} and demonstrate its relation to CP-divisible dynamical maps on matrix space.
+The main result of this paper is presented in Section \ref{sect:SambeFloquet}, where we propose a formal construction of the time-independent formalism for CP-divisible open quantum systems.
+Starting with analysis of Banach space-valued Fourier series, we construct the generalized space of states as a certain Bochner space (definition \ref{def:GeneralizedSpace}), as well as appropriate representations of algebra of bounded operators.
+Then, we derive generalized CP-divisible quantum dynamical semigroup in Section \ref{subsect:MEinSspace} (theorem \ref{thm:WtauCPTPcontraction}) and demonstrate its relation to CP-divisible dynamical maps on matrix space.
+Finally, we elaborate (section \ref{sec:FourierExpansions}) on Fourier-like expansions of operators acting on the generalized space of states (which is a common and popular representation in realm of traditional time-independent formalism) and address their convergence.

-Throughout this paper, $\matrd$ will denote a linear space of complex square matrices of size $d$ and we will use boldface to denote vectors in $\complexes^d$ or functions with values in $\complexes^d$ or $\matrd$. $\|\cdot\|_{\infty}$ will generally denote induced operator norm (of matrix or general linear operator), while $\| \cdot \|_{L^p}$ or $\| \cdot \|_{\mathscr{L}^p}$, $p\in[1,\infty ]$, will be reserved for functions (either complex or linear space valued) and denote appropriate $L^p$-norm, with $p=\infty$ devoted for essential supremum norm.
-Hermitian adjoint of matrix $a\in\matrd$ will be denoted as $a^\hadj$ and we will use a notation $x^\adj$ to denote involution in certain spaces; for $T$ being a linear map on Banach space $\mathcal{X}$, $T^\dual$ will denote a dual map and $\mathcal{X}^\dual$ will be a topological dual space.
+Throughout this paper, $\matrd$ will denote a linear space of complex square matrices of size $d$ and we will use boldface to denote vectors in $\complexes^d$ or functions with values in $\complexes^d$ or $\matrd$. $\|\cdot\|_{\infty}$ will generally denote induced operator norm (of matrix or general linear operator), while $\| \cdot \|_{L^p}$ or $\| \cdot \|_{\mathscr{L}^p}$, $p\in[1,\infty ]$, will be reserved for functions (either complex or linear space valued) and denote appropriate $L^p$-norm, with $p=\infty$ reserved for supremum norm.
+Conjugate transpose of matrix $a\in\matrd$ will be denoted as $a^\hadj$ and we will use a notation $x^\adj$ to denote involution in certain spaces; for $T$ being a linear map on Banach space $\mathcal{X}$, $T^\dual$ will denote a dual map and $\mathcal{X}^\dual$ will be a topological dual space.
 Time derivative will be interchangeably denoted as $\frac{dy}{dt}$ or $\dot{y}$.
 We will emphasize any other notational conventions, as needed.